SantoriniDave.com

 8. Theodore

-Contemporary hotel located a 3-minute walk from the Paramount Theatre and a 4-minute walk from the Washington State Convention Center.
+Contemporary hotel located a 3-minute walk from the Paramount Theatre and a 4-minute walk from the Seattle Convention Centers.
 A restaurant is on-site, and every room features a pillow menu, a Nespresso machine, fitness equipment, and on-demand classes, and pet amenities upon request.

 9. Grand Hyatt

-Upscale high-rise hotel with several dining options, room service, and a gym located a 3-minute walk from the Washington State Convention Center and a 9-minute walk from Pike Place Market.
+Upscale high-rise hotel with several dining options, room service, and a gym located a 3-minute walk from either of the Seattle Convention Centers and a 9-minute walk from Pike Place Market.
 All guestrooms feel luxurious, and some include access to the 27th-floor club lounge.

 10. Thompson